Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Introduction

-The first one is the second order formalism, in which, we focus on the asymptotic expansion up to the second order $\sqrt{n}$ of the length of generated keys $l_{n}$ as $l_{n}= H n + C\sqrt{n}+o(\sqrt{n})$ with the constant constraint for the universal composability.
-The second one is the exponent formalism, in which, we fixed the generation rate $R:= l_{n}/n$ and evaluate the exponential decreasing rate of convergence of the universal composability.
+The first one is the second order formalism, in which, we focus on the asymptotic expansion up to the second order $\sqrt{n}$ of the length of generated keys $l_{n}$ as $l_{n}= H n + C\sqrt{n}+o(\sqrt{n})$ with the constant constraint for the $L_1$ distinguishability criterion.
+The second one is the exponent formalism, in which, we fixed the generation rate $R:= l_{n}/n$ and evaluate the exponential decreasing rate of convergence of the $L_1$ distinguishability criterion.
 In the exponent formalism, it is not sufficient to show that the security parameter goes zero exponentially, and it is required to explicitly give lower and/or upper bounds for the exponential decreasing rate.
-The exponent formalism has been studied by various information theoretical problems, e.g., channel coding\cite{Gal,SGB}, source coding\cite{CKbook,Han-source}, and mutual information criterion in wire-tap channel\cite{Hayashi,H-leaked}.
+The exponent formalism has been studied by various information theoretical problems, e.g., channel coding\cite{Gal,SGB}, source coding\cite{C-source,CKbook,Han-source}, and wire-tap channel\cite{Hayashi,H-leaked}.
+In the quantum case, the same topic has been studied also in channel coding\cite{expo-chan}, source coding\cite{Q-source}, wire-tap channel\cite{q-wire}, and entanglement concentration \cite{HKMMW,q-concent}.
 As the second order formalism, the optimal coding length with the fixed error probability has been derived up to the second order $\sqrt{n}$ in the various setting \cite{strassen,Hay1,Pol} in the case of classical channel coding.
-The previous paper \cite{Hay1} treats the random number generation with the second order formalism based on the information spectrum approach \cite{Han}, which is closely related to $\epsilon$-smooth min-entropy.
+The previous paper \cite{Hay1} treats the secret key generation with the second order formalism based on the information spectrum approach \cite{Han}, which is closely related to $\epsilon$-smooth min-entropy.
 Then, another previous paper \cite{TH} discusses the randomness extraction with quantum side information with the second order formalism by using the relation with $\epsilon$-smooth min-entropy \cite{Renner} and quantum versions of the information spectrum \cite{H2001,NH}.
+The classical case of the result \cite{TH} can be regarded as a finite-length bound based on smoothing of min entropy.
 Note that, as is mentioned by Han \cite{Han}, the information spectrum approach can not yield the optimal exponent of error probability in the channel coding.

-Recently, the previous paper \cite{H-tight} treated the exponent formalism for the universal composability with secure key generation in the classical case under the universal$_2$ condition.
-In this paper, we treat the exponent formalism for the universal composability as well as the modified mutual information criterion in the classical and quantum cases under $\epsilon$-almost dual universal$_2$ condition, which is a weaker condition for linear hash functions than the universal$_2$ condition.
+This fact suggests that we have to treat the exponent formalism with a method different from the second order formalism.